-Designing WCF’s first unified mobile and web inspection workflow for field consultants
+Designing WCF’s first unified mobile and web inspection workflow for field consultants.

 I structured both the mobile and web experiences around the inspectors’ real workflow rather than around internal systems or document types.
 The platform follows a clear progression from assignment intake to preparation, on site data capture, review, and report completion.